Which Phone Has Better Night Photography: The iPhone 14 or Galaxy S23?

 Night Mode works similarly on each device.

 Both manufacturers created phone models that take most of the guesswork out of Night Mode operation.
-Each smartphone similarly turns on this mode automatically when the phone’s sensors auto-detect lower light.
+Each smartphone similarly turns on this mode automatically when the phone’s sensors detect lower light.
 Users can operate them manually, too, by turning Night Mode on and off in each device’s additional photo settings.

-Typically, with Night Mode on the iPhone 14 camera or the Samsung Galaxy Night Mode camera option, your phone camera takes the photo over several seconds, operating similarly to how HDR displays balance imagery on monitors and television screens.
-Then, artificial intelligence analyzes your photograph, considering several factors, including the image’s lighting and any subject movement captured in the frame.
+Typically, with Night Mode on the iPhone 14 camera or the Samsung Galaxy Night Mode camera option, your phone takes the photo over several seconds, operating similarly to how HDR displays balance imagery on monitors and television screens.
+Then, artificial intelligence analyzes your photograph, considering several factors including the image’s lighting and any subject movement captured in the frame.

 Both device families feature high-quality camera specs.